zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-networking.md

 ## Law School
 - University of Virginia School of Law
   - [Managing Client Relationships as an Investment Banker, Lawyer or Consultant](https://www.youtube.com/watch?v=z8kqCIxXTEw)
+2021/9/24: As this section is getting more and more important, consider

 # 2021/9/23
 ## Effective Social Media Operation